micmejia/bible-dump/NKJV/Acts/Acts 24.md

 Now as he reasoned about righteousness, self-control, and the judgment to come, Felix was afraid and answered, "Go away for now; when I have a convenient time I will call for you."

 ###### 26
-Meanwhile he also hoped that money would be given him by Paul, [^g]that he might release him.
+Meanwhile he also hoped that money would be given him by Paul, that he might release him.
 Therefore he sent for him more often and conversed with him.

 ###### 27
 But after two years Porcius Festus succeeded Felix; and Felix, wanting to do the Jews a favor, left Paul bound.